What do I know about prostate cancer?

-Your family’s history with cancer is something to be aware of, as not only are you at higher risk if your father or brother developed prostate cancer before they reached the age of 60, but research suggests that your risk also rises if a close female relative has had breast cancer.
+Your family’s history with cancer is something to be aware of, as not only are you at2.5 times higher risk if your father or brother developed prostate cancerthis risk increases again if they were diagnosedbefore they reached the age of 60.but Researchalso suggests that your risk also rises if a close female relative has had breast orovarian cancer.

 Treatment for prostate cancer varies case-by-case.
 The NHS even comments that, ‘for many men with prostate cancer, no treatment will be necessary’.
 The aim of treatment, ultimately, is to cure or control the disease.
 Should the cancer have spread beyond the chance to cure it, the goal is to delay symptoms and prolong life.

 Cancer patients are cared for on the NHS by a multidisciplinary team (MDT).
 This may comprise cancer surgeons, radiotherapy and chemotherapy specialists, radiologists, pathologists, radiographers and specialist nurses.
 Also, it includes physiotherapists, dietitians, occupational therapists and, at times, psychological support.